IOC board member apologizes for linking Russian ban to Nazis

-IOC board member Gian Franco Kasper has apologized for comparing a ban on Russia from the 2018 Olympics to persecution of Jews in Nazi Germany.
+IOC board member Gian Franco Kasper apologized Thursday for comparing a ban on Russia from the 2018 Olympics to persecution of Jews in Nazi Germany.

-Kasper, the long-time International Ski Federation president, says "it was an inappropriate and insensitive comment."
+"It was an inappropriate and insensitive comment," Kasper, the long-time International Ski Federation president, said in a statement.

 The 73-year-old Swiss official had been speaking on the sidelines of an IOC board meeting in 2018 host city Pyeongchang.
 Kasper compared a potential Olympic ban for Russia — as punishment for state-backed doping and cheating at the 2014 Sochi Games — with indiscriminate persecution by the Nazis.

-In a statement released by the IOC, Kasper says: "I apologize unreservedly for any offence I have caused.
-I am truly sorry."
+"I apologize unreservedly for any offence I have caused.
+I am truly sorry," Kasper said in the statement released by the IOC.

-The IOC has set up two commissions to verify Russia's doping program before deciding on the country's Olympic participation.
+The IOC has set up two commissions to verify evidence — detailed in investigations appointed by the World Anti-Doping Agency — of Russia's doping program before deciding on the country's Olympic participation.

+Last July, the IOC board declined to impose a blanket ban on Russian teams and athletes competing at the Rio de Janeiro Olympics.
+Instead, the decision was left with the sports federations in a chaotic two weeks of legal debate and hearings before the games.

+Kasper was not a board member at the time.
+He has since been promoted to represent winter sports on the IOC's policy-making committee.

 Comments